 I seldom see tests with HIGH cortisol even though that is what we hear from so many natural health books and podcasts.
 Bottom line: many of us are simply worn down, overworked, and needing some recharge time.
 Seeing a low cortisol test result can validate that your feelings of fatigue are NOT all in your head, or you’re just a negative person or need more caffeine.
 It’s a call to rest and reprioritize your life!

 For men, saliva tests can give a thorough breakdown of ALL the testosterone metabolites, especially the ones that can cause prostate problems.
 This is a far superior test to simple PSA testing.

 In your saliva test results, look for patterns that tell you more than a single number would.
 Perhaps progesterone is low, but two of the three estrogens are high.
-That’s a bad combination and needs support with a trained naturopath to address.
+That’s a bad combination and needs support with a trained wellness practitioner to address.
 Or, arising cortisol is high but the afternoon and evening are very depressed.
 Each test is different, and you can choose herbs, supplements and bio-identical hormones to use at the proper time of day or of the month.
 The lab will offer consultation to review your results.
 I use Diagnostechs Lab in my clinic, but ZRT Labs lets you order your own tests at www.salivatest.com.

 One caution about the new fad of doctors offering Bio-Identical hormones.
-While it is great to see more of this, I have found that many of these doctors greatly overdose them.
+While it is great to see more of this, I have found that many of these doctors greatly overdose these hormones.
 I commonly see women (and men) who have been placed on expensive hormones and now find that they are toxic with them.
 This is a dangerous situation, as well as a huge waste of money.
 If you are seeing a doctor for Bio-Identicals, demand frequent salivary testing, and request to start at extremely low doses.
 You can always go up if your test says so, but it can take months or years to reduce elevated hormones.